 Date blocks are the best way subscribers can input date values, which can then, in turn, be used for segmentation or to trigger date-based flows.
 For example, you may want to collect subscribers' birthdays so that you can send them a coupon code via a flow on their birthday.
 If you are interested in collecting important date information about a customer, use a date block rather than any other block to ensure the dates are formatted correctly to use for segmentation or flows in your account.

 Similar to radio buttons, dropdowns are a great way to gather information about your subscribers while conserving space on a form.
 Use a dropdown instead of radio buttons when you have greater than four options for your subscribers to choose from.

 Within each of these blocks, there are additional settings and styling options.
-For more information on settings and styling for each block, head to our article on Using Signup Forms to Gather Information about Your Customers.
+For more information on settings and styling for each block, head to our article on Understanding Signup Form Input Blocks.

 Add up to four steps to your signup forms to present potential subscribers with just a few questions at a time, and capture as much information as they are willing to provide.
 Learn how to add multiple steps to your signup forms.

 When using the Signup Form Builder, you can toggle from the main step(s) of your form to the success message: